apacheignite/documentation/basic-concepts/getting-started.md

   "title": "First Ignite Compute Application"
 }
 [/block]
 Let's write our first grid application which will count a number of non-white-space characters in a sentence.
-As an example, we will take a sentence,split it into multiple words, and have every compute job count number of characters in each individual word.
-At the end we will simply add up the results received from individual jobs to get our total count.
+As an example, we will take a sentence, split it into multiple words, and have every compute job count number of characters in each individual word.
+At the end we simply add up results received from individual jobs to get our total count.
 [block:code]
 {
   "codes": [